A Lesson to Learn: Tapestry Inc. (TPR)

 Analysts’ Opinion of TPR

-Many brokerage firms have already submitted their reports for TPR stocks, with Piper Sandler repeating the rating for TPR by listing it as a “Overweight.”
-The predicted price for TPR in the upcoming period, according to Piper Sandler is $26 based on the research report published on September 21st of the current year 2020.
+Many brokerage firms have already submitted their reports for TPR stocks, with Needham repeating the rating for TPR by listing it as a “Buy.”
+The predicted price for TPR in the upcoming period, according to Needham is $26 based on the research report published on November 02nd of the current year 2020.

-Deutsche Bank, on the other hand, stated in their research note that they expect to see TPR reach a price target of $21.
-The rating they have provided for TPR stocks is “Buy” according to the report published on September 16th, 2020.
+Piper Sandler, on the other hand, stated in their research note that they expect to see TPR reach a price target of $26, previously predicting the price at $20.
+The rating they have provided for TPR stocks is “Overweight” according to the report published on September 21st, 2020.

-Exane BNP Paribas gave a rating of “Outperform” to TPR, setting the target price at $24 in the report published on September 10th of the current year.
+Deutsche Bank gave a rating of “Buy” to TPR, setting the target price at $21 in the report published on September 16th of the current year.

 Insider Trading